 There are three ways to search for people and organizations based on relationships:

 Relationship type: finds all profiles with a particular type of relationship.
-E.g. find all parents
+For example, find all parents.

 Relationship to (with type): finds all profiles with a particular type of relationship to a particular profile.
-E.g. find all employees of NationBuilder.
+For example, find all employees of NationBuilder.

 Relationship to: finds all profiles with a relationship to a particular profile.
-E.g. find all profiles with a relationship to C.J.
+For example, find all profiles with a relationship to C.J.
 MinsterCheng.

 You can also limit your search to people or organizations by toggling the view at the top of the page.
 Here is how I would search for all people connected to NationBuilder:

 Within the People section, listings will include both people and organizations by default.
 You can limit your view to either People or Organizations by clicking either button to deactivate it.
 The page will automatically refresh to display your choice.

 Note that relationship filters only include relationship types created as described above.
 Many other criteria are available to sort people based on their relationship with your nation (e.g. donors, volunteers, assigned to a particular point person).